-- PSY 252 may be taken prior to Semester I but must be completed prior to Semester II.
-This course MUST be completed prior to NUR 173 (Family I) in the nursing sequence, if not taken prior to Semester I. - NUR 121 if not completed prior to admission into the program, MUST be taken during Semester I-concurrent with NUR 101. - It is highly recommended that general education courses be taken before the nursing course sequence if at all possible.
+\PSY 252 may be taken prior to Semester I but must be completed prior to Semester II.
+This course MUST be completed prior to NUR 173 (Family I) in the nursing sequence, if not taken prior to Semester I.

+\NUR 121 if not completed prior to admission into the program, MUST be taken during Semester I-concurrent with NUR 101.

+\\It is highly recommended that general education courses be taken before the nursing course sequence if at all possible.

 NOTE: Nursing courses are assigned various labs and clinicals.
-Be sure to follow directions in the schedule book of courses each semester you register.
+Be sure to follow directions.
 The schedule is subject to change on short notice.
 Specific clinical sites and times cannot be guaranteed.